Black Dot in Vision Moves With Eye: Causes and Treatment

 YAG laser vitreolysis is a newer treatment option that uses a laser to vaporize the floaters without removing the vitreous humor.
 This procedure is less invasive than a vitrectomy and carries fewer risks, but it’s not yet widely available.

-While most eye floaters are harmless, some may indicate a more severe problem.
-Call your ophthalmologist or eye care provider immediately if you see eye floaters and:
+While most eye floaters are harmless, there are times when they can signal a more serious problem.
+Contact an eye doctor immediately if you notice:

 Leave a Reply